What is a Fashion Designer?

 You will be responsible for choosing your own fabrics, colours and patterns to produce sample products and keep amending these until you are satisfied with the design.
 You can either be following your own brief or you may be given a brief by an organisation.
 If you are working for a larger organisation, you will likely be working as part of a team of designers where the creative director will provide the brief.
 However, if working for a smaller company you may be their only designer and will have ownership over the design brief and process.

-- High street fashion: for this role, you will most likely work as part of a team and your garments will be mass manufactured, often from abroad.
+For this role, you will most likely work as part of a team and your garments will be mass manufactured, often from abroad.
 These designs will be heavily influenced by the media and celebrity fashion – this is a highly commercial role.

-- Ready-to-wear: These pieces will be unique and often sold in small quantities – these designers are usually well established in the fashion industry.
+These pieces will be unique and often sold in small quantities – these designers are usually well established in the fashion industry.

-- Haute couture: These will be one-off exclusive garments usually curated for the catwalk.
+These will be one-off exclusive garments usually curated for the catwalk.
 Designs usually endorse the brands and create a ‘look’ with a personal or bigger message.

 - Create or visualise an idea and produce a design by hand or using computer-aided design (CAD)